JCoffey24/LiveGL/README.md

 # Troubleshooting
 - If your background or screen is black, or a solid color, first make sure a picture or video is loaded and playing in the background, then look for parameters named “2TONR I/O,” “BRCOSR I/O,” and “HUSALIR I/O.” These effects can make the image pretty hard to see, so drag the number boxes above those names to 1 and back to 0.
 This makes sure that the system knows they should be off.

-- Using Scale parameters: if you click on a number above a scale parameter and your shape disappears, try dragging the other scale numbers for the same shape up a little -If your videos are stuttering, hit the X button near the name of the geometry that seems to have a video skipping.
+- Using Scale parameters: if you click on a number above a scale parameter and your shape disappears, try dragging the other scale numbers for the same shape up a little

+- If your videos are stuttering, hit the X button near the name of the geometry that seems to have a video skipping.
 When you see the video play in reverse instead of ending, press the button again and the skipping should be gone. (this is a result of a bug within jit.movie, the “bug buttons” are a temporary fix)

 - If there is no audio coming through a track, or its muffled, make sure SPECTRUM is on and not in preview mode.